 A Call to Action: Protecting and restoring nature must become a collective mission.

-The necessary scale of ecosystem restoration to avoid the worst outcomes of climate change will require hundreds of thousands of additional conservation partners and leaders, robust financial investments in the billions, and a global commitment to halt the senseless destruction of native ecosystems.
+The necessary scale of ecosystem restoration to avoid the worst outcomes of climate change will require conservation partners and leaders across the globe, billions of dollars invested, and a global commitment to halt the senseless destruction of native ecosystems.

 Issues We Care About